Anytime you find yourself stuck, there’s a conversation you’re either avoiding or not holding well.

 Thankfully, for me as well as him, he wasn’t there.
 Needing to vent, I phoned a friend; “You’ll never guess what’s happened?
 That concierge has stitched me up… wait ‘til I see him!”.
-On a scale of silence to violence, I was definitely at the violence end of the spectrum; all common sense had been washed away by a tide of adrenalin and anger.
+All common sense had been washed away by a tide of adrenalin and anger.
 Thankfully, my friend resisted joining in with my rant; instead she calmly listened and then asked me a few incredible questions:

 “OK, say you go and speak to him now, in this frame of mind.
 What do you think the outcome will be?”

 “Erm, well I’ll feel better that’s for sure!”
 I snapped